Inpatient Overflow Management with Proximal Policy Optimization

-\textbf{Policy network design. } We compare the performance of three policy NN designs in the ten-pool system across various neural network widths, depths, and training settings; see Figures~\ref{fig:trade-off1}-\ref{fig:trade-off2}.
+\textbf{Policy network design. } We compare the performance of three policy NN designs in the ten-pool system across various neural network widths, depths, and training settings; Row 3 of Table~\ref{tab:ablation summary} summarizes the impact; Figures~\ref{fig:trade-off1}-\ref{fig:trade-off2} show the detailed results.
 The figures plot the percentage improvement in average cost achieved by the PPO policy (after 10 iterations) compared to the best-performing benchmark, the empirical policy, thus, a higher percentage indicates greater improvement (more desirable).
 We make the following observations.

 First, the {partially-shared network}, represented by the solid (orange) line, consistently outperforms the other two designs across all settings.
 This holds even when the partially-shared network is trained with (i) fewer simulation days (1,000-5,000 days) compared to $\geq 50,000$ days for the other designs, (ii) fewer training epochs (5 epochs) compared to $\geq 10$ epochs for the other designs, and (iii) simpler NN structures (1 hidden layer with 17 neurons) versus more complex networks.
 These findings emphasize that the choice of policy network representation has a first-order effect—it significantly impacts algorithm performance improvement.
 Moreover, the results suggest that our partially-shared design effectively reduces average costs while also cutting down computational time, as it is more sample-efficient and requires a less complex NN to train.